Schweizer Familie: History and profile

 Schweizer Familie was established in 1893.
+For one year it was distributed as a supplement of Die Glatt, a local newspaper based in Zürich.
+The magazine became a stand-alone publication in 1894.

-TIt is published weekly and has its headquarters in Zurich and is part of Tamedia AG, which acquired it in 1933.
+Schweizer Familiedescribes itself as "the family magazine of German speaking Switzerland".
+It is published weekly on Wednesdays and has its headquarters in Zürich and is part of Tamedia AG, which acquired it in 1933.
 In 1971, another title of the company, Schweizer Heim, was merged with Schweizer Familie.

-The magazine describes itself as "the family magazine of German speaking Switzerland".
+Schweizer Familie covers such topics as extraordinary figures, travel, nature, health, wellness, fashion and lifestyle.
+The magazine has a supplement, TV Täglich.
+It organizes an annual National Hiking Day.

 In 2014, Daniel Dunkel was the editor-in-chief of Schweizer Familie.
-It covers such topics as extraordinary figures, travel, nature, health, wellness, fashion and lifestyle.
-The magazine has a supplement, TV Täglich.
-It organizes National Hiking Day each year.